PandaEden/MIPS-Teaching-Tool/README.md

 				- Any extra characters past the last opperand, but not part of the comments
 					- will break the formatting, and it will think the operands are invalid

+	No Instructions are read:
+		And Error is Reported at Assembly.

 	Over 256 Instructions are read:
 		A Warning will be issued And no further instructions will be parsed.